“Social media marketing is not optional any more.”

 The situation is worse for those who are trying to achieve social media success from the organic route.
 This is because the social media platforms want businesses to spend money on paid advertisements on their platforms.
 To that end, they have designed their algorithms to ensure that getting visibility organically will take a lot of time, incentivising businesses to turn to their paid advertising products.

 For businesses taking the organic route, this means weeks and months of continuous and relentless efforts of improving engagement that will in turn, improve visibility (by attracting more followers).
+If you’re intended to increase followers on TikTok, you may get a good company.

 While the organic route is more pocket friendly, it presents businesses a different kind of risk, one many businesses often identify when it’s already too late.
 This risk is that of losing time and making efforts that demand hard work but seldom produce results.